Shaikhmohamm/Capstone_FlashCard/README.md

 ---

 ### Contributors
-The only contributor of the project is myself details as follows
+The only contributor of the project is myself, Details as follows
 1. Shaikh Mohammed Zaid [GitHub](https://github.com/Shaikhmohamm) |
 [LinkedIn](https://www.linkedin.com/in/zaid-shaikh-37b1b6171/) |